 The study looks at market trends, financial and non-financial performance measures, and the opinions of state officials and health plan executives in states with high participation of publicly traded managed care companies.
 The authors conclude that publicly-traded plans, by virtue of their size, infrastructure, and resources, have stabilized and strengthened the Medicaid system, providing states with options to expand and enhance programs.

-This is the fourth in a series of CHCS reports exploring the evolving managed care industry within publicly financed care.
-All four of the reports were made possible by grants from the Robert Wood Johnson Foundation.
+This is part of a series of CHCS reports exploring the evolving managed care industry within publicly financed care (see the links below for additional reports in this series).